ltrzesniewski/InlineIL.Fody/README.md

    A class which represents a type.
 Note that `System.Type` is implicitly convertible to `TypeRef`, so you can directly write `typeof(int)` for instance where a `TypeRef` parameter is expected.

  - [`MethodRef`](src/InlineIL/MethodRef.cs)
    A method reference.
-Exposes a simple constructor for methods without overloads, and a more detailed one for overload disambiguation.
+Exposes a simple constructor for methods without overloads, and some more detailed ones for overload disambiguation.
 Additional static factory methods for referencing underlying methods of properties and events are provided for convenience.
+   Use `TypeRef.TypeGenericParameters[N]` and `TypeRef.MethodGenericParameters[N]` to represent the generic parameter of index `N` in `MethodRef` calls which involve overload resolution.

  - [`FieldRef`](src/InlineIL/FieldRef.cs)
    A field reference.

  - [`StandAloneMethodSig`](src/InlineIL/StandAloneMethodSig.cs)
-   Method signature for use as an operand for the `calli` opcode.
+   A method signature for use as an operand to the `calli` instruction.

  - [`LocalVar`](src/InlineIL/LocalVar.cs)
    Declares a local variable (with an optional name), for use with `IL.DeclareLocals`.
-Implicitly convertible from `System.Type` if you don't want to use named locals.
+Implicitly convertible from `System.Type` if you don't want to use named locals or pinning.

 ## Configuration